FTP Binary And ASCII Transfer Types And The Case Of Corrupt Files

 Most popular FTP clients (the BSD command line client included) already use the binary or image type by default.
-Hence, there's usually no need to issue the binary command if you download an image file.
-So why then would you need the ASCII transfer type?
+So there's usually no need to issue the binary command if you download an image file.
+So why would you need the ASCII transfer type?

 ASCII data type or transfer mode is recommended if you want to transfer text files.
-Generally speaking, files whose contents can be read using a simple text editor like Notepad, nano, or pico are considered text files.
+In general, files whose contents can be read using a simple text editor like Notepad, nano, or pico are considered text files.

 Note: Some text files, like those using UTF-8 character encoding, may contain characters not supported by ASCII.
-For example, Japanese, Chinese or Korean characters.
+For example, Japanese, Chinese or Korean characters aren't supported.
 These text files are exceptions and should be transferred using binary mode.

 But why is it necessary to use the ASCII transfer mode?

-The answer partly lies in the way end-of-lines (EOLs) are handled.
-In FTP, EOLs in ASCII files (a.k.a. text files) are denoted by carriage return+line feed (CRLF) pairs (see RFC959).
+This is due to the way end-of-lines (EOLs) are handled.
+In FTP, EOLs in ASCII files (ex. text files) are denoted by carriage return+line feed (CRLF) pairs (see RFC959).
 The thing is, not all platforms use CRLF for end-of-lines.

 So, in order for text files to be usable upon arrival at their destination platform, changes have to be made to line endings.

 If the sending platform is Windows and the receiving platform is Linux, then the sender won't have to make any changes.
 However, the receiver would have to remove the CRs.
-On the other hand, if it's the other way around, i.e. the sender is on Linux and the receiver is on Windows, the sender would have to add CRs and the receiver wouldn't have to do anything.
+If the sender is on Linux and the receiver is on Windows, the sender would have to add CRs and the receiver wouldn't have to do anything.

 When you issue an ASCII command, each sender (whether the FTP client or server) will have to make the necessary changes.

 Some FTP clients are now capable of detecting the type of file to be transferred and automatically set the transfer mode accordingly.
-But if you're using a client that doesn't have that capability but supports a manual method of setting the transfer mode, what you've learned today should come in handy.
+But if you're using a client that doesn't have that capability but supports a manual method of setting the transfer mode, what you've learned today should be helpful.